CodingNomads/creator-docs/docs/01b-text-based-lessons.md

 > ✅ Code comments can help your future self, as well as other programmers, to understand your code.
 Use descriptive variable names in combination with explanatory code comments, where <a href='https://blog.codinghorror.com/code-tells-you-how-comments-tell-you-why/' target='_blank'>code tells you how and comments tell you why</a>.
 This is the most effective way to write user-friendly code.

 If possible, use the title of the linked resource in your sentence.
-This makes it easy to read and absorb for your audience.
+This makes your sentence more user-friendly to read and retain.
 Another example:

 > ✅ If you are still new to Python, or you need a refresher, check out the <a href='https://codingnomads.co/courses/python-bootcamp-online/' target='_blank'>Python Software Engineering</a> course.